 Aundrea Lewis, MBA, RN, NE-BC, has worked at UofL Health – Peace Hospital for 16 years.
-Aundrea has recently been named the interim chief executive officer of Peace Hospital where she leads a wonderful group of team members who provide excellent and quality care.
+Aundrea has recently been named chief executive officer of Peace Hospital where she leads a wonderful group of team members who provide excellent and quality care.

 When asked what her favorite part about working for UofL Health is, Aundrea said both the teamwork and people are outstanding.

 Aundrea’s goal as chief executive officer is to be the best leader she can be and continue to develop future leaders.

 “I live out UofL Health’s mission in my role by helping others during one of the toughest times in their life,” Aundrea said.

 Aundrea was born and raised in Louisville and attended duPont Manual High School, Spalding University and Sullivan University.
 Her favorite hobbies include watching UofL sports, cooking and spending time with her family.

 One thing you may not know about Aundrea is that if she could only eat one meal for the rest of her life, it would be loaded nachos.

 In Aundrea’s free time, you can catch her watching “Hell’s Kitchen” on TV or reading “Grit” by Angela Duckworth.